WRC- Frequently Asked Questions

 Women's Rock Camp

 FREQUENTLY ASKED QUESTIONS

-Q: How much can I learn in one weekend starting from zero?
+Q: How much can I learn in one day starting from zero?

 Q: What did past participants have to say about instrument instruction at WRC?